jameschanx/Multilayer_Neural_Network_Python_Implementation/README.md

-# Multilayer_Neural_Network_in_Python
+# Multilayer Neural Network Python Implementation
-A python implementation of neural network for supervised learning with multiple layers supported.
+A simple implementation of neural network written from scratch in Python.

+Currently Supported:
+- Multi-layer construction
+- Activation: Sigmoid
+- Backprop: GD and SGD

+Currently Not Supported:
+- Dropout
+- L1 and L2 Regularization